adaskin/bil301os/README.md

 ## Homeworks and exams
-*   Assigned via classroom.google.com
+*   Assigned via classroom.google.com or from github
-*   4-5 HWs: includes programming assignments that may require compiling and configuring Linux-kernel, adding system calls to kernel that reads kernel structures and copies this info to user programs, changing kernel parameters or programs, adding new modules, /proc file system, and device drivers
+*   4-5 HWs **(not mandatory)**: includes programming assignments that may require compiling and configuring Linux-kernel, adding system calls to kernel that reads kernel structures and copies this info to user programs, changing kernel parameters or programs, adding new modules, /proc file system, and device drivers
 *   No late submission
 *   Submissions through classroom.google.com
 *   1-midterm
 *   1-final

 ## Grading
-*   30% homework
-*   30% midterm exam
+*   40% midterm exam
-*   40% final exam
+*   60% final exam

 ## Discussions
 For the assignment submission/grading and discussions, we will use [https://classroom.google.com](https://classroom.google.com/) and for public discussions, we will use [https://piazza.com](https://piazza.com/) for this course.
 In discussions and questions: